 Your financial future and the planet's are correlated

 Reducing your environmental footprint is a key focus for Planet Forward and that focus can be used to simultaneously reduce your personal financial expenses.
 That can put you in a much better position for your future, letting you focus your spending in areas that matter to you and supporting consumer spending habits that improve the environment.
-These cumulative decisions might even let you get on track to make a decision to retire early.
+These cumulative decisions might even let you get on track to build the life you want, and then save for it.